-Welcome to the home of the PokerDiagram podcast!
-We hope you'll listen in to our adventures in online real money tournament poker - played live at online poker sites - though we only recommend it if you're actually interested in the game, otherwise it'll be boring and rather confusing.
-But if you want to hear online poker action at the best poker websites, described and analysed as it happens, along with a little idle chat and banter from two clueless Brits... well, friend, you're in the right place.
+Welcome to the home of the PokerDiagram podcast - we hope you'll listen into our adventures in on-line real money tournament poker, played live at online poker sites... though we only recommend it if you're actually interested in the game, otherwise it'll be boring and rather confusing.
+But if you want to hear on-line poker action, described and analysed as it happens, along with a little idle chat and banter from two clueless Brits... well, friend, you're in the right place.

 Downloading the PokerDiagram podcast

 Show 58 - Back Again, The Return Part Deux is out now.

 Previous shows are available in our archive.
 If you subscribe to our feed then you'll get each show as soon as it's available; to subscribe to the enhanced podcast you can either use this alternative feed, or you can follow this link to our page in iTunes.

 And if you've been listening and want to get in touch, why not